codeonlyjs/website/content/guide/templateTransitions.md

 ## Transition Options

-Transitions have various options that can be set to control the the transition behaviour.
+Transitions have various options that control transition behaviour.

-To set these options, pass an object to the transition function with the condition callback specified as the `value` key:
+Set these options by passong an object to the transition function.

+The original value callback can be specifies with the `value` key:

 The following is equivalent to `transition(c => c.showThisDiv)`.